DeeEmm/docspress/src/readme.md

 * added option to hide feedback count
 * added support for anchor links in content headings
 * added helper styles for default wp themes
-* added option to show all parent documentations in sidebar (if you don't need multiple documentations)
+* added option to show all parent documentation in sidebar (if you don't need multiple documentation)
 * added label in breadcrumbs archive page from selected archive page title
 * added option to disable comments on single doc
 * added scroll to top when ajax loading doc